 Mistakes occur when unintended actions or decisions are made.
 It’s about doing the wrong thing while believing that one is on the right track.
 Mistakes can happen when BAs find themselves in a completely new situation or when they have not been properly trained.
 Mistakes are, however, different from slips.
 A slip occurs when actions taken are not as planned.
 This can easily happen when the person carrying out an action does not pay sufficient attention.

 It’s completely impossible for one not to make mistakes and also arrogant to expect to be on top of one’s game every time, because the reality of life is that everyone makes mistakes.
-Understanding what mistakes are and the types of mistakes that can be made on the job is a necessary and crucial step towards ensuring that one is able to minimize them and come out better for it through the lessons learnt.
+Understanding what mistakes are and the types of mistakes that can be made on the job is a necessary and crucial step towards ensuring that one is able to minimize them and come out better for it through the lessons learned.

 If you understand the sources of your mistakes, you are better able to take the corrective steps that will help you avoid those mistakes in the future, fill the knowledge gaps you have and become a better professional.
 This article is based on the ideas from Mindset Works.

 Here are the major types of mistakes that a BA can make at one point or the other.

 These are mistakes that happen when we go beyond the boundaries of what we already know how to do.
 When you move into a new domain or implement a new software system for example, mistakes are bound to happen and these mistakes are only an indication of the knowledge gaps that need to be filled.

 If you never make stretch mistakes, it means you never fully challenge yourself.
 It’s an indication that you need to put yourself in a situation where you are challenged, where you can grow or change your approach toward learning.